← Dashboard

 Overview

-The Forint Index (FI) measures the overall strength of the Hungarian Forint (HUF) against a weighted basket of major currencies.
-Inspired by the methodology behind the U.S. Dollar Index (DXY), it provides a single number that captures whether the Forint is strengthening or weakening relative to its key trading partners.
+The Forint Index (FI) measures the overall strength of the Hungarian Forint (HUF) against a weighted basket of six major currencies.
+It provides a single number that captures whether the Forint is strengthening or weakening relative to its key trading partners and financial counterparts.

-A value of 100 represents the baseline (reference point).
-Values above 100 indicate a stronger Forint, while values below 100 indicate a weaker Forint compared to the reference date.
+A value of 100 represents the baseline — meaning no change from the reference period.
+Values above 100 indicate a stronger Forint (fewer HUF needed per unit of foreign currency), while values below 100 indicate a weaker Forint.

 Currency Basket & Weights

-The index uses six currencies, weighted by their economic importance to Hungary:
+The index uses six currencies, weighted by their economic and financial importance to Hungary:

 Calculation Formula